HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/closure_test/lh-closure-test.rst

 3.1 Evolving the fit
 ^^^^^^^^^^^^^^^^^^^^

-If you don't already have it, you will need to download the EKO corresponding to the theory used in this tutorial;
+If you don't already have it, you will need to download the EKO corresponding to the theory used in this tutorial :cite:`Candido:2022tld`, :cite:`Candido2022EKO`:

 .. code-block:: bash

     vp-get EKO 40000000

-TODO: add link to EKO NNPDF documentation

-You can evolve the fit by running the following command from the ``les_houches_example``
+You can then evolve the fit by running the following command from the ``les_houches_example`` directory:
-directory:

 .. code-block:: bash